import Tabs from ‘@theme/Tabs’;

 llama3-inference_py 2025-12-31 00:00 NVIDIA A100, NVIDIA H100

-leaderboard, users may only submit to NVIDIA A100
+For example, for the `llama3-inferece_py` leaderboard, users may only submit to `NVIDIA

-Description: Display rankings for a particular leaderboard.
-After running this command, a UI will pop up asking the user which GPUs for that particular leaderboard should be displayed (can select multiple).
+a UI will pop up asking the user which GPUs for that particular leaderboard should be displayed (can select multiple).

 **Arguments:**

-(required): Name of the leaderboard to show information for.
+- `leaderboard_name` *(required)*: Name of the leaderboard to show information for.

-Description: Display rankings of your own submissions for a particular leaderboard.
-After running this command, a UI will pop up asking the user which GPUs for that particular leaderboard should be displayed (can select multiple).
+a UI will pop up asking the user which GPUs for that particular leaderboard should be displayed (can select multiple).

 **Arguments:**

-(required): Name of the leaderboard to show information for.
+- `leaderboard_name` *(required)*: Name of the leaderboard to show information for.

-Description: Each leaderboard has a set of functions, including the reference kernel, the evaluation harness, and task specifications, that the leaderboard creator implemented.
 As a participant, you can view all of these code files using this command.

 **Arguments:**

-(required): Name of the leaderboard to retrieve reference code for.
+- `leaderboard_name` *(required)*: Name of the leaderboard to retrieve reference code for.

-Leaderboard Creation Commands
+## Leaderboard Creation Commands

 The following commands allow leaderboard creators to specify algorithms / kernels that they

-role can run these commands on a particular server such as GPU MODE.
+Creator` role can run these commands on a particular server such as GPU MODE.
 All reference

 code must satisfy a particular format outlined in [Creating a Leaderboard](#).

-After running a creation command, a UI selection window will pop up asking the creator to select which GPUs this leaderboard should run on (multiple can be selected at once).
+creator to select which GPUs this leaderboard should run on** (multiple can be selected at once).

 **Arguments:**

-(required): Name of the leaderboard to create.deadline
+- `leaderboard_name` *(required)*: Name of the leaderboard to create.

-and the relevant files, which we detail in Creating a Leaderboard, and its file extension (e.g..py
+must specify a `task.yml` and the relevant files, which we detail in [Creating a Leaderboard](./creating-a-leaderboard/cuda-creations),

-) determines whether the leaderboard submissions must be in Python or CUDA/C++.
+and its file extension (e.g. `.py` or `.cu`) determines whether the leaderboard submissions must be

-Description: ⚠️ Delete an existing leaderboard and all submissions information to that leaderboard.
-Use with extreme care -- a message will pop up asking the user to verify that they want to do this.
+leaderboard.
+Use with extreme care -- a message will pop up asking the user to verify that they want

 **Arguments:**

-(required): Name of the leaderboard to delete.
+- `leaderboard_name` *(required)*: Name of the leaderboard to delete.